oaeproject/Hilary/README.md

 #### Node.js

-Download and install the latest version of [node.js](http://nodejs.org/).
+Download and install the latest version of [Node.js](http://nodejs.org/).
 The Hilary back-end is written completely in JavaScript, powered by Node.js.

-#### Cassandra
+#### Apache Cassandra

-Download the latest version from [here](http://cassandra.apache.org/) and extract it to a directory of your choice.
+Download the latest version if [Apache Cassandra](http://cassandra.apache.org/) and extract it to a directory of your choice.
 Then you can start it in the backround by running the following:

 ```
 cd my-cassandra-dir